codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-pipelines.md

 ## Octopus Deploy step configuration

-When creating a Codefresh Octopus Deploy pipeline, the details of an Octopus instance are required to run all Octopus Codefresh steps.
+When creating a Octopus Deploy pipeline, the details of an Octopus instance are required to run all Octopus steps.
 The following can be added as pipeline variables within Codefresh:

 | Variable name       | Description|
 | ------------- | ------- |